csiro-robotics/ohm/docs/gpu/docgpualgorithm.md

 }
 ```

-The actual implementation differs significantly in its details - for example we OHM supports reverse ray tracing while
+The actual implementation differs significantly in its details - for example OHM supports reverse ray tracing while
 the listing shows forward ray tracing and more variables are required to track the ray tracing.
 Another hidden detail is
-that `voxelIndex()` appears to be a trivail operation in the listing above, but it's actual implementation is fairly
+that `voxelIndex()` appears to be a trivial operation in the listing above, but its actual implementation is fairly
 complex.
 The CPU uploads voxel regions required for the update into `voxel_occupancies`.
 This is a single, flat array of
 voxels, but contains data for multiple regions, though each region's voxels are in a contiguous block.
 To resolve
 `current_voxel` key to an index, we must first calculate the offset of `current_voxel->region_key` into
 `voxel_occupancies` using a lookup table, which is traversed using a linear search, then the `current_voxel->voxel_key`
 can be simply converted from a 3D index into a 1D index.
 In practice, we cache the last accessed `region_key` and
-corresponding offset to reduce the number of linear searches performed rays will generally access multiple voxels from
+corresponding offset to reduce the number of linear searches performed as rays will generally access multiple voxels
-the same region in sequence.
+from the same region in sequence.

 NDT uses a more involved calculation for the `free_occupancy_adjustment` and defers the `occupied_occupancy_adjustment`
 to a second phase.
 The second, occupancy phase is required to avoid contention when updating a voxel's covariance